List of content you will read in this article:

 What is a VPS?
 [Virtual Private Server]

-VPS is an acronym that stands for Virtual Private Server.
+VPS is an acronym that stands for what is vps?
 A VPS hosting environment mimics a dedicated server within a virtual environment.
 VPS hosting is one of several types of web hosting accounts you can choose to host your website online.
 The technology behind VPS hosting is similar to that of VMware or Virtual Box.
 These programs allow you to run several virtualized operating systems on one machine.

 Benefits of VPS